- International Volunteer, Co-op, or Other Travel

 These programs are typically directed by Clemson faculty members who travel abroad with students and are usually (but not always) brief in duration.
 Faculty-Directed programs can also be called a custom program, which is a study abroad program administered by a provider organization according to specifications of a college, university, consortium or other group.

 Exchange programs involve reciprocal movement of students between two institutions.
 This could be a student-to-student exchange, or a specified number of incoming students may be accepted per outgoing student.

-Example: A Clemson student applies through the Study Abroad Office to participate in an exchange at the University of Strathclyde in Glasgow, Scotland.
-Once selected, the Clemson student enrolls at University of Strathclyde in Glasgow, Scotland, and the University of Strathclyde sends one of their students to study at Clemson.
-Each student chooses courses at his/her host university that are needed for their major.
-The Clemson student will pay Clemson in-state and fees and the study abroad fee to Clemson, and all other fees are paid directly to the host university.
-Credits from the University of Strathclyde will transfer back to Clemson based on course equivalencies determined by individual Clemson academic departments.
+Example: A Clemson student applies through the Clemson Abroad to participate in an exchange at the University of Strathclyde in Glasgow, Scotland.
+Once selected, the Clemson student enrolls at the University of Strathclyde, and Strathclyde sends one of their students to study at Clemson.
+Students choose courses at the host university as part of their application process.
+The Clemson student will pay Clemson in-state and fees and the study abroad fee to Clemson, and other costs to the host university.
+Credits from exchange programs will transfer back to Clemson based on course equivalencies determined by individual Clemson academic departments.

 Third-party programs are run by other universities and various study abroad organizations to further expand student opportunities abroad.
 Students will receive credit for courses taken abroad and will pay tuition and fees directly to the third-party organization.